Soham-coder/verification-blog/src/posts/blog/category-test.md

     S6   :  (!data_in) ? next_state = S7 : S6    ;
     S7   :  ( data_in) ? next_state = S8 : S0    ;
-    S8   :  ( data_in) ? next_state = S9 : S2    ; //010 is done so expecting a 10 for overlapped case.
-Jump to S2
-    // In figure transition should be S8 --> S2 (0/0) !
+    S8   :  ( data_in) ? next_state = S9 : S2    ; //010 is encountered upto this, so expecting a 10 for overlapped case.
+Jump to S2 --> In figure transition should be S8 --> S2 (0/0) !
-    S9   :  ( data_in) ? next_state = S0 : S2    ; //0110 is done so expecting a 10 for overlapped case.
+    S9   :  ( data_in) ? next_state = S0 : S2    ; //0110 is encountered upto this, so expecting a 10 for overlapped case.
 Jump to S2

 endcase